ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Client Applications – Client applications can be delivered to devices registered in Intune based on device type and group membership.
 Application types that can be distributed include store apps, MS Office suite, MS Edge browser, web links, line of business and Win32 applications.
 Monitoring of application distribution is provided.
 * Software Updates – Software update policies store the configuration of updates without the updates themselves.
 This prevents the need to approve individual updates allowing for a faster turnaround time.
 Individual policies can be created and targeted to different groups of devices.

-When devices are enrolled into Intune, authorised administrators are able to view hardware details, how the device is used, and what compliance levels currently are for the device’s software, hardware, and operating system.
+When devices are enrolled into Intune, authorised administrators are able to view hardware details, how the device is used, and what compliance levels currently are for the device's software, hardware, and operating system.

 Additionally, Intune can present a customised Company Portal to end users which can be used to install and launch applications or websites via single sign-on (SSO) authentication.